danielfett/draft-dpop/mainmatter.md

     claim of the JWT,
  1. the `http_method` claim matches the respective value for the HTTP request in which the header was received (case-insensitive),
- 1. the `http_uri` claims matches the respective value for the HTTP request in which the header was received,
+ 1. the `http_uri` claims matches the respective value for the HTTP request in which the header was received, ignoring any query and fragment parts,
  1. the token has not expired, and
  1. if replay protection is desired, that a JWT with the same `jti` value has not been received previously.

-Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalizationa in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `http_uri` claim.
+Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `http_uri` claim.

 If these checks are successful, the authorization server MUST